Melacon/WirelessTransportEmulator/README.md

 register, is available under the `controller` object.

-The range for the management IP of the network elements is given by the `managementIpNetwork` object, and the range for the IPs of the NE interfaces is configurable through the `linksIpNetwork` element.
+The range for the management IP of the network elements is given by the `managementIpNetwork` object, and the range for the IPs of the hosts connected to the NEs is configurable through the `linksIpNetwork` element.

 Each  NE is capable of generating a random `problem-notification` NETCONF nofiticaion, from its available `supported-alarms`.
-The value of `notificationPeriod` object represents the amount of seconds between each such  random notifications.
+The value of `notificationPeriod` object represents the amount of **seconds** between each such  random notifications.

 * Starting the emulator is done with the following command (asuming you are in the base folder):